torrejonv/teranode/docs/staging/operations/ClusterManagementAndOperations.md

 2. **Configure kubeconfig for EKS**:
    - Use the `aws eks update-kubeconfig` command to configure kubectl to interact with your Amazon EKS clusters.
-   - Example: `aws eks update-kubeconfig --name aws-ubsv-playground --region <region>`
+   - Example: `aws eks update-kubeconfig --name aws-teranode-playground --region <region>`
      - For example, the staging environment supported regions include `ap-south-1`, `eu-west-1`, and `us-east-1`.
    - Verify the configuration with `kubectl config view`.
 Alternatively, you can verify the raw data in the `~/.kube/config` file.